 Deploying a Compose-based app to a Kubernetes cluster¶

-namespace.
-In this example, the namespace is called
+this topics is called

 Create a Kubernetes app from a Compose file¶